roboception/hello_rc_cube/README.md

 This can either be a manually chosen fixed port or an automatically published random port.
 The image has the label `com.roboception.app.http`, which will tell the rc_cube that the protocol for the mapped host port is http.

+A [Docker healthcheck](https://docs.docker.com/engine/reference/builder/#healthcheck) is also set, so the health status will also be shown.

 ![hello](hello.png)